imballinst/imballinst.dev/src/pages/blog/creating-count-up-timer.md

 ## Closing words

 I hope you enjoy reading this tutorial.
-If you have any feedback, please feel free to reach me on my Twitter (you can visit it from the navigation bar above).
+If you have any feedback, please feel free to reach me on my Twitter.
 Thanks!